pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/process/process-journal.md

 - The swoop down as the pages go into the trash, and then the text resets for you to start all over again

 I think that'll work.

+---

+# Prometheus and Zeno and the future (Monday, 25 March 2019, 17:30PM)

+Post Sisyphus I went ahead and did Prometheus.
+His advanced text is about Escapology which I quite enjoy.
+And Zeno is underway without too much trouble, with an advanced text about Geometric Series (aka a potential mathematical refutation of his Paradox, oh the irony).
+Basically the game is pretty satisfying at this point and the differentiation between the three levels works really well in my opinion, definitely well enough.
+Maybe the only vague sticking point is just the current default action of repeating the advanced text after it ends which isn't quiiiiiite perfectly satisfying, though I think I'd arguing it's totally good enough (not least because I'm going to go ahead and assume zero people will type a full advanced text into the game).
+Plus at a fundamental level the text repeating is just like the punishment.
+I guess I'm just saying I wish I had some next-level interactive joke to handle that scenario?
+Maybe there is one and maybe I'll think of it.

+Overall it's progressing smoothly, and I feel like I'm using Phaser better than ever (tweens have become a major thing along with use of callbacks to facilitate much smoother code).
+No problems foreseen with Zeno nor any of the others and just Camus as brand new code to write at some point.
+Once it's done it's done.
+Very very outside chance I could finish this month?
+Potentially I  could finish the game but release in April?
+Something like that.
+And: whatever.
+I could probably finish and release two or three in April in that case?

+This is kind of boring for "process", but it's just going fine and this is definitely one of the least redesign-y versions of the game, so it's not surprising there aren't buckets of design insight.